Primary to Secondary

 Most students are anxious about not being with their friends and not making new friends.
 The most helpful thing you can do is tell your child that everyone else will be feeling anxious, and within a week or two their worries will have disappeared.

 At Kingdown we make every effort to ensure that no student is socially isolated, and new friendship groups are actively encouraged and supported.

 The other major worry for Year 6 students is bullying.
 Kingdown has a rigorous anti-bullying policy and we pride ourselves on being a ‘telling’ community.
 Bullying of any description is not tolerated.
 If your child is being bullied at school, they must tell their tutor, another teacher or any other adult in the school straight away.
-We also have a dedicated anti bullying website where incidents of bullying can be recorded.
-They will be listened to, and action taken immediately.

 The remaining worries are nearly all to do with the new organisational demands that will be placed upon them.
 Luckily these are the areas in which you can help the most.